Get News & Updates Directly To Your Inbox

 Can you relate to some of these barriers?

 Tap into your inner strength.
 Arm yourself with these mantras.
 Together, they will help you stay motivated when it comes to controlling your blood sugar.

-Belief: I am going to make time to test now that I have an understanding of what the numbers mean and that I am empowered by having this information
+Belief: I am going to make time to test.
+I understand what my numbers mean and this information empowers me.

-Feeling: I feel good knowing that I made testing my blood sugar a priority in my diabetes self-care management.
-Know I have a better understanding about the relationship between the food I had eaten and my blood sugar.
+Feeling: I feel good knowing I made testing a priority in my diabetes self-care.
+Now I have a better understanding about the relationship between the food I eat and my blood sugar.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.